Gout: uric acid symptoms, uric acid level, Home remedies for gout, high uric acid symptoms, high uric acid

 Stage 4: Chronic gout.

-People may get confused between gout and pseudogout, the main difference between them is gout is caused by sodium rate crystals and pseudogout is caused by calcium pyrophosphate crystals.
+People often confuse gout and pseudogout.
+The key difference is that gout is caused by sodium urate crystals, while pseudogout results from calcium pyrophosphate crystals.

-• Intense joint pain is usually in the knees, ankles, elbows, fingers, and wrists.
+• Severe joint pain commonly affects the knees, ankles, elbows, fingers, and wrists.

-• The pain is likely to be most severe within the first 3-11 hours after it begins.
+• Pain is most severe within the first 3-11 hours of onset.

-If you have a fever and a joint is inflamed and hot, seek immediate medical help, because it can be a sign of an infection.
+If you have a fever along with an inflamed and hot joint, seek immediate medical attention, as it may indicate an infection.

-• Avoid medications that trigger gout, coordinate with your doctor.
+• Avoid medications that may trigger gout - consult your doctor.

 • Avoid alcohol and sugary drinks.